Ross Partridge

 Ross Partridge (born February 26, 1968) is an American actor, director, screenwriter and producer.

 His most notable work as a director is the 2015 adaptation of the book Lamb, which Partridge wrote, starred in and directed.
 As an actor, he has had recurring roles in the critically acclaimed Netflix series Stranger Things, the Showtime series Billions, and the HBO series Insecure.
 He is the co-executive producer of Room 104 and has also directed three episodes ("Phoenix", "FOMO", and "Mr. Mulvahill"), written two episodes, and starred in one episode of the series.

 Personal life

 Partridge is a native of Kingston, New York, and attended the University of California, Santa Cruz after high school.

 In May 2016, Partridge married actress Jennifer Lafleur after 10 years of dating.

+In fall 2025, he went back to University of California, Santa Cruz to finish getting his degree and in June 2026, Partridge received his Bachelor of Arts after completing the final course he needed to get his degree.